 A device for regulating a generally variable inlet pressure to an as constant as possible outlet pressure.

 Means that a higher cylinder pressure needs to be controlled to a lower level required for welding, cutting and various allied activities.
 During this control process, the cylinder pressure, also called as inlet pressure, generally drops down with consumption.
-An ideal regulator is one in which the outlet pressure does not drop frequently with dropping inlet pressure.
+An ideal regulator is the one in which the outlet pressure does not drop frequently with the dropping inlet pressure.

 - SIZE: Look for a bigger size regulator, bigger the size means bigger chamber size that can store more pressure inside for delivering a uniform constant outlet pressure.